William T. Gormley, Co-Director

 Dr. Calvert received her doctorate in Developmental and Child Psychology from the University of Kansas.

-Carolyn Hill is Associate Professor of Public Policy at the Georgetown Public Policy Institute.
+Carolyn Hill is Associate Professor of Public Policy at the McCourt School of Public Policy.
 She is also a Research Affiliate of the Northwestern University/University of Chicago Joint Center for Poverty Research.
 She received her Ph.D. in 2001 from the Harris Graduate School of Public Policy Studies at the University of Chicago.
 Hill's research interests focus on the design and management of publicly-supported programs, particularly those that serve poor or near-poor families.
 Her dissertation examined whether and why clients of some welfare-to-work offices fared better than clients at other offices.
 Current projects include analyses of government contracting with nonprofit organizations, collaboration among human service organizations, and how poverty is measured in the U.S. With Laurence E. Lynn, Jr., Hill recently published a book through the CQ Press, Public Management: A Three-Dimensional Approach.
 Also with Laurence E. Lynn, Jr. and Carolyn Heinrich, Hill published a book through the Georgetown University Press, Improving Governance: A New Logic for Empirical Research.
 In addition, she has co-authored studies with Howard Bloom and James Riccio on management, organizational characteristics, and performance in welfare-to-work programs.

 She is also conducting research on the long term effects of the Tulsa Pre-K program.